 PWYBA travel baseball will field travel teams at the 11-15 year old age levels.
 There will be one AAA team at each age level, one or two parity AA teams and one or two A level teams if there is enough interest.
 The travel oversight committee will make the final determination on the number of teams and what level they will play at.
-The goal of the association is to have as many kids playing at a high level while ensuring that teams are competitive at the level they will be playing at.
+A goal of the association is to have as many kids playing at a high level while ensuring that teams are competitive at the level they will be playing at.
 Travel baseball teams will play in the Metro Baseball League or Gopher State League (roughly 16 game league schedule) along with entering four weekend tournaments.
 The teams could also play in up to three state tournaments in July if they qualify.

 Tournament teams allow players to have some travel experience by playing in weekend tournaments.
 Players are required to play in the house program to be eligible for the tournament teams.
 PWYBA baseball will field tournament teams at the 10U level (there are no travel teams at the 10U level).
 Each team will play three weekend tournaments from the end of May through the end of June.
 The teams could also play in various state tournaments in July if they qualify.
 Additional practices, aside from the in house practices will be required – typically Friday and Sunday evenings.
 House league practices and games have priority over tournament team when there are conflicts.

 The PWYBA does not have field space to support travel teams at the 10U level.

 A player is eligible to participate in PWYBA Travel Baseball team tryouts subject to the following criteria: